 As cost of hardware prices decreased, interactive video walls start becoming very popular in digital signage.
-To understand video wall, we need to first compare the two main technologies, LED (Light Emitting Diode), and LCD (Liquid Crystal Displays).
+To understand video wall technologies, we need to first compare the two main technologies, LED (Light Emitting Diode), and LCD (Liquid Crystal Displays).

 In the last couple of years, LED manufacturers start producing very high resolution with a dot pitch (or pixel pitch) of less than 1mm, making it also a great option for displays where observers are close to the display.